Teeth are to your mouth as a brick is to the foundation of your house. They’re an essential component that keeps everything else in place.

-A dental implant is a surgically-implanted replacement tooth root, designed to provide a foundation for fixed or removable replacement teeth which are made to match your real teeth.
-These replacement teeth are usually synthetic crowns.
+A dental implant is a surgically-implanted replacement tooth root (usually made from titanium) designed to provide a strong foundation for any fixed or removable replacement teeth.
+These replacement teeth on the top of the implant are made to match your natural teeth and, usually, are synthetic crowns.

-However, things get complicated if you’re already dealing with bone loss.
+However, things can get more complicated, and more appointments will be required if you’re already dealing with bone loss.

 What Causes Bone Loss?

-Several things can cause bone loss in the mouth and jaw, so it’s important to speak with your dentist about what’s going on with your bone loss.
+Several things can cause bone loss in the mouth and jaw, so it’s essential to discuss with your dentist and discover what’s going on.

-When you lose teeth as a child, the structure of your mouth doesn’t change because you have adult teeth growing in to replace them.
-When you lose teeth as an adult, however, there is no replacement bone.
+When you lose teeth as a child, the structure of your mouth doesn’t change because you have adult teeth growing to replace them.
+However, when you lose your adult teeth, a natural replacement is no longer an option.

-It’s actually quite simple: the main qualifier for receiving a dental implant is having sufficient bone to support the implant.
+It’s actually quite simple: the main qualifier for receiving a dental implant is to have sufficient bone to support it.

 Bone Treatment Options

 Fortunately, bone loss doesn’t completely prevent you from ever getting dental implants.
-In fact, you can still get dental implants even if you have major bone loss.
+In fact, you can still receive dental implants even if you have significant jawbone loss.

-Before putting in implants, your dentist will have to reconstruct the bone you’ve lost so that the implant can be properly screwed into place.
+Before getting your implants, your dentist will have to reconstruct the bone you’ve lost so that the implant can be properly screwed into place.

 There are several different options for doing this, depending on the extent of your bone loss, your personal preferences, and your unique situation.

-We’ll explore two possible options here: bone grafting and distraction osteogenesis.
+Here we’ll explore two possible options: bone grafting and distraction osteogenesis.

-There are several options for bone grafting, including:
+There are several periodontal options for bone grafting, including the following:

-- An allograft (bone tissue from a donor)
+- An allograft (a graft using a bone from a donor)

 - A xenograft (a graft using animal bone)

-Distraction is the separating of two bones, and osteogenesis is the forming of new bones.
-During this process, a bone is cut during surgery and a distractor is used to slowly pull apart the two pieces of bone, forcing new bone to grow in between the gap.
+Specifically, during this process, the bone is separated into two segments, and a distractor is used to slowly pull apart the two pieces, forcing the new bone to grow in between the gap.

-Each day, your dentist will unscrew the device a little bit further, slowly widening the gap between the bone pieces and forcing new bone to fill in the gap.
-This doesn’t hurt–it should be less painful than wearing braces.
+Each day, your dentist will unscrew the device a little bit further, slowly widening the gap.

 Helping You Overcome Bone Loss